vfarcic/devops26/manuscript/06-env.md

 9. Git webhooks are the only ones allowed to initiate a change that will be applied to system.
 10. All the tools must be able to speak with each other through APIs.

 The rules are not like those we can choose to follow or to ignore.
 The are all important.
 Without any of them, everything will fall apart.
 They are the commandments that must be obeyed both in our processes as well as in the architecture of our applications.
-The shape our culture, and define our processes.
+They shape our culture, and they define our processes.
 We will not change those rules, they will change us, until we come up with a better way to deliver software.

 Were all those rules (commandments) confusing?
 Are you wondering whether they make sense and, if they do, how do we implement them?
 Worry not.
 Our next mission is to put GitOps into practice and use practical examples to explain the principles and implementation.
 We might not be able to explore everything in this chapter, but we should be able to get a good base that we can extend later.
 However, as in the previous chapters, we need to create the cluster first.

 ## Creating A Kubernetes Cluster With Jenkins X And Importing The Application

 You know what comes next.
-We need a cluster with Jenkins X up-and-running, unless you kept the one from the before.
+We need a cluster with Jenkins X up-and-running, unless you kept the one from before.

 I> All the commands from this chapter are available in the [06-env.sh](TODO:) Gist.